romain-authier/Land_Use_Competition_Small_Islands/README.md

 ### Specifications of variables, parameters, scenarios and potential land uses

-Specifications of some variables, parameters and scenarios are available in `specifications.xlsx` in the `docs` folder.
+The specifications of some variables, parameters and scenarios are available in `specifications.xlsx` in the `docs` folder.

-The model requires a map of potential land uses at the island scale as input, where each parcel is assigned one or more potential land uses.
-These include:

-- Potential for rice production
-- Potential for fruit and vegetable production
-- Potential for electricity production from ground-mounted PV.
-- Potential for urban development.

-The specifications of constraints for the allocation of potential land uses are provided in `constraint_specifications.pdf` in the `docs` folder.
+The specifications of constraints for the allocation of potential land uses for each parcel are provided in `constraint_specifications.pdf` in the `docs` folder.
-Data sources are also specified in this docs folder.

 ## Input data

-This map of potential land uses is available using the following link https://www.dropbox.com/scl/fo/8kgc9rmjfmm3d3anjqpxa/AImo126HmB610UhFIHldGXs?rlkey=mt83l9m1smi1idt6qwrzyjfi0&st=o5aezm8h&dl=0.
+The map of potential land uses for each parcel is available using the following link https://www.dropbox.com/scl/fo/8kgc9rmjfmm3d3anjqpxa/AImo126HmB610UhFIHldGXs?rlkey=mt83l9m1smi1idt6qwrzyjfi0&st=o5aezm8h&dl=0.

 Projected data are available in the `input_data` folder.